emilpeychev/K8s-cluster-admin-access/README.md

 4. Move the new config file to your laptop `~/.kube/`.

-- Make sure you have [kubectl installed](https://kubernetes.io/docs/tasks/tools/) and run form your laptop.
+- Make sure you have [kubectl installed](https://kubernetes.io/docs/tasks/tools/) and run from your laptop.

  ```sh
  kubectl get pods